 Years later when I was ready to write, I retrieved hundreds of scraps of paper from that shoe box, categorized them, and put them into piles.
 When I was done, three distinct stories had emerged.

 My first novel, The Coach House, was released in 2012.
 Says book reviewer, Mary Crocco, "The Coach House is a superbly written book, in my opinion.
 It will leave the reader thinking about relationships, adversity, independence and growth, and prejudices.
 It’s always nice to finish a good book with something to think about."

 Here’s my elevator speech:

-"The Coach House" is the story of Marie, a young woman who struggles with her newfound ethnicity and flees Chicago for Kansas in 1948 after discovering her husband dealing with dangerous underworld men only to find itʾs the identity of her real father and his ethnicity that unexpectedly changes her life more than Richard ever could.
+The Coach House is the story of Marie, a young woman who flees Chicago for Kansas in 1948 after discovering her husband dealing with dangerous underworld men only to find itʾs the identity of her real father and his ethnicity that unexpectedly changes her life more than her husband ever could.

 So if you like an author's book, please take a few minutes to write a review.
 It doesn’t have to be very long--just a few well-thought-out sentences can make a world of difference for a book’s success.